pedrocmesquita/eCourse/README.md

 ## Project structure

-- eapli.base.consoleapp
+- eapli.ecourse.consoleapp

   - presentation using console
   - Main class
   - application properties in resource folder

-- eapli.base.bootstrap
+- eapli.ecourse.bootstrap
   - bootstrap data. should be ignored on a "real" instalation

-- eapli.base.core
+- eapli.ecourse.core
   - use case controllers, model, and persistence

 ## Architecture